microsoft/ivy/doc/proving.md

 ------------------------------

-As the proof context gets larger, it becomes increasingly difficult for the automated prover to handle all of the judgements we have admitted.
+As the proof context gets larger, it becomes increasingly difficult for the automated prover to handle all of the judgments we have admitted.
 This is especially true as combining facts or theories may take us outside the automated prover's decidable fragment.
 For this reason, we need some way to break the proof into manageable parts.